sharwell/developer.rackspace.com/docs/monitoring/quickstart.rst

 Create an entity
 -----------------

-The first thing you do to begin monitoring a resource is to create an entity that represents the resource in the monitoring system.
+The first thing you do to begin monitoring a resource is create an entity that represents the resource in the monitoring system.
 Use the following code to create the entity:

 .. include:: samples/create_entity.rst

 List Monitoring Zones
 ----------------------

 Before creating a check for the new entity, choose which monitoring zones to run the check from.
 Cloud Monitoring is divided into different monitoring zones.
 You may want to have a single server monitored from several monitoring zones to reduce the risk of false alarms and check the response time from different locations around the world.
-To do so, consider the code below:
+To see which zones are available, consider the code sample below:

 .. include:: samples/list_monitoring_zones.rst